- Brand name

 - glucose-galactose malabsorption.

-If you have not told your doctor about any of the above, tell him/her before you start taking Axit.
+If you have not told your doctor about any of the above, tell them before you take Axit.

 Taking other medicines